 The Dragonrider Soul is probably the most feared of all the Tarot cards.
 In fact, it’s the second most powerful, after the Ace of Pentacles.
 It represents an aspect of man’s darker side – that shadowy, dangerous side that lurks just under the surface of ordinary life.
 If the Tarot were to reveal its secrets, the Ace of Pentacles would be displayed.
 However, it’s the mystery and the horrifying powers of the Dragon that make this card so compelling.The Ace of Pentacles represents stability and calm under pressure, but only for a time.
 When the pressure calms, the Dragon rambles on about things a man cannot fathom.
 He can be funny and entertaining, but can also appear sentimental or even possessive at times.

 Sometimes he speaks of longing for something more exciting in life, like a woman or a simple trip across the country.
-Other times, he speaks of the hopelessness of not having enough to eat, have clothing on, sleep out of doors, and enjoy himself when it comes to sex.
+Other times, he speaks of the hopelessness of not having enough to eat, have clothing on, sleep out of doors, and enjoy himself when it comes.
 The Dragon Rider always seems to enjoy the attention.
 He often asks people to be his friend and then asks them to stab him in the back.
 He loves a challenge and will try anything and everything to throw people off their guard and make them fall in love with him.
 He has no problem lying, stealing, and hurting those who are close to him.

 The Ace of Pentacles represents a steady flow of material wealth, but only for a short period of time.
 This isn’t because he doesn’t know what he’s doing, it’s just that he is so comfortable with the way things are.
 The Dragon Rider is the type of person who wants to live dangerously, who likes to ride in a speeding car as opposed to walking around a garden in a t-shirt, who uses his imagination far more than he does his physical capabilities, and who always seems to be out to get more.
 The Ace of Pentacles often represents someone who is already very successful.